iOS 26

 Identify which blocks will be most beneficial to your workspace and begin with those.

-Try not to create a distracting work environment by combining too many different types of blocks.
+Do not combine too many different types of blocks, as this can create a distracting work environment.
 Keep things compartmentalized yet simple.

 Toggles are great for organizing a page in a detailed manner.
 With this tool, you can significantly improve content prioritization and create an interactive experience for the reader.